awsdocs/iam-user-guide/doc_source/using-service-linked-roles.md

    + If the task fails, you can choose **View details** or **View Resources** from the notifications to learn why the deletion failed\.
 If the deletion fails because the role is using the service's resources, then the notification includes a list of resources, if the service returns that information\.
 You can then [clean up the resources](#service-linked-role-review-before-delete) and submit the deletion again\.
 **Note**
 You might have to repeat this process several times, depending on the information that the service returns\.
 For example, your service\-linked role might use six resources and your service might return information about five of them\.
 If you clean up the five resources and submit the role for deletion again, the deletion fails and the service reports the one remaining resource\.
 A service might return all of the resources, a few of them, or it might not report any resources\.
    + If the task fails and the notification does not include a list of resources, then the service might not return that information\.
-To learn how to clean up the resources for that service, see [AWS Services That Work with IAM](reference_aws-services-that-work-with-iam.md)\.
+To learn how to clean up the resources for that service, see [AWS services that work with IAM](reference_aws-services-that-work-with-iam.md)\.
 Find your service in the table, and choose the **Yes** link to view the service\-linked role documentation for that service\.

-### Deleting a Service\-Linked Role \(AWS CLI\)<a name="delete-service-linked-role-iam-cli"></a>
+### Deleting a service\-linked role \(AWS CLI\)<a name="delete-service-linked-role-iam-cli"></a>

 You can use IAM commands from the AWS CLI to delete a service\-linked role\.